You must have heard about the RERA if you were looking to buy a new home.

 Is there any mismatch in the commitments made by the real estate builder and the projects that are being delivered to you?
 If yes, then you can withdraw from it.
 Yes, you can get a full refund on the entire amount/advance as paid.
 The interest, along with the claim for compensation, can be made by a home buyer.

-RERA also provides clarity when it comes to the advance made for the purchasing of an apartment.
+RERA also provides clarity when it comes to the advances made for the purchasing of an apartment.
 If you are a home buyer, then you don’t need to make more than 10% of the advance.
 Before you get the sale agreement, you can just pay up to 10% and nothing more.

 In case if you have any complaints against the builder, then you can approach your state RERA authority.
 It is provided with the power to deal with it swiftly.
 For example, if you have an issue with your new flat in Pune, then you will need to address your grievance to MahaRERA.